19 September 2011

 The image Ra, because I know you, has a story.
 How much of it are you willing to tell?

 "What is relevant I suppose."
 After watching her get lost in thought she began telling the story.
 "This is a view I caught in the corner of my eye as I passed a long slender window of a house I lived in.
 I stopped and stood looking at the beams coming through the clouds down to the horizon until they started to fade.
 I had never seen anything like it.
 I sketched it immediately.
 Several years passed and I finally made the artwork from the visual I carry within because the sketch with the title, time and date on it got away from me during the controlled chaos while moving out of what was left of the house in 2008.
-When I finished the first draft I named it after Ra, the Ancient name of the Egyptian sun god, because it reminded me of how the sun was depicted on a golden throne for a pharaoh of Egypt I was privileged to see.
+When I finished the first draft I named it after Ra, the Ancient name of the Egyptian sun god, because it reminded me of how the sun was depicted on the gold throne for a pharaoh of Egypt I was privileged to see.
 This one is my favorite."

 "The image with the single pyramid Step was made from an overlay on a recent photograph of The Step Pyramid of Djoser located on the Giza Plateau.
 The only adjustment I made is the top of each step are flat instead of at a slight angle; I resisted the temptation to draft this into perfect geometric dimensions to keep it true to what one sees at present.
 Giza was made from an overlay on an aerial photograph taken in 1904 of the three large pyramid’s on the Giza Plateau, therefore the scale is 100% accurate.
 This made the perfectionist in me very happy."